Japan Exchange Program Deepens Relational Aspect

 ABOUT CONCORDIA UNIVERSITY IRVINE

-Concordia University Irvine (CUI) is a non-profit Lutheran Christian liberal arts four-year university that prepares students for their vocations—their calling in life.
+Concordia University Irvine is a non-profit Lutheran Christian liberal arts four-year university that prepares students for their vocations—their calling in life.
 Concordia offers undergraduate, graduate, and doctoral programs in education, nursing, theology, business, and athletics administration.
-CUI’s undergraduate program is distinctive because of its nationally recognized core curriculum, Enduring Questions & Ideas, and its Lutheran heritage that provides a thoughtful and caring Christian community that lives out the theology of "Grace Alone.
+Concordia University Irvine’s undergraduate program is distinctive because of its nationally recognized core curriculum, Enduring Questions & Ideas, and its Lutheran heritage that provides a thoughtful and caring Christian community that lives out the theology of "Grace Alone.
 Faith Alone."
 Concordia is a U.S. News Top Tier Regional University and has been named by The Chronicle of Higher Education as one of the fastest growing private nonprofit master's institutions.
 The university is part of the Concordia University System, the second largest education ministry system in the United States just behind the Catholic Church.
 The NCAA DII private university enrolls over 4,000 students annually.